CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 ### Advanced Example

-Here you can see an advanced form rendered with all HTML5 form elements.
+Here you can see an advanced form rendered with all **HTML5 form elements**.

 If you look at the "script" you will see it's easy to use regular HTML5 elements.
 In reality however, you will probably use Blitzar with your custom Vue components.
-Which in explained in the _next_ chapter.
+Which in explained in the [next chapter](#use-custom-components).

 <CodeBlockComponent filename="blitz-form/Basics - Advanced Example" />